BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 More than 70% of AI projects fail.
 Learn how not to be a statistic ⤵️

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EJ55OnpznLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/EJ55OnpznLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> <figcaption align = "center">This video was created in 15 minutes using (mostly) AI technologies. \[Go here to learn more\](#how-the-video-was-created).</figcaption>

 Kathleen Walch and Ron Schmelzer, hosts of Cognilytica's AI Today podcast, share how you can deliver successful artificial intelligence projects.

 Additionally, Bill Raymond will appear on the AI Today podcast, sharing his thoughts on using agile techniques to deliver these complex solutions.

 In today's Agile in Action podcast, you will learn the following: